platformio/platformio-docs/projectconf/section_env_advanced.rst

 Type: ``String`` | Multiple: ``Yes``

-This option allows to inherit configuration from other sections or build environments in :ref:`projectconf`.
+This option allows one to inherit configuration from other sections or build environments in :ref:`projectconf`.
 Multiple items are allowed, split them with ``,`` or with a new line.